dbotx/dbot-mcp-servers/fast-swap-mcp-server/README.md

 ## 📚 Typical Scenarios

 - **Quick Buy**:
-  - "Help me buy token 9BB6NFEcjBCtnNLFko2FqVQBq8HHM13kCyYcdQbgpump on Solana for 0.001 SOL."
+  - "Help me buy token {{token_address}} on Solana for 0.001 SOL."
 - **Quick Sell**:
-  - "Help me sell 50% of my position in token 9BB6NFEcjBCtnNLFko2FqVQBq8HHM13kCyYcdQbgpump on Solana."
+  - "Help me sell 50% of my position in token {{token_address}} on Solana."
 - **Buy and Set Take-Profit/Stop-Loss**:
-  - "Help me buy token 9BB6NFEcjBCtnNLFko2FqVQBq8HHM13kCyYcdQbgpump on Solana for 0.001 SOL, sell 60% when the price rises by 80%, and sell 80% when it falls by 30%."
+  - "Help me buy token {{token_address}} on Solana for 0.001 SOL, sell 60% when the price rises by 80%, and sell 80% when it falls by 30%."
 - **Modify Take-Profit/Stop-Loss**:
   - "Help me change the stop-loss order to sell 100% of the position."
 - **Manage Take-Profit/Stop-Loss**: